Author: Stella

 Model validation for us was a big game of unknown unknowns.
 The nature of the work often meant reverse engineering a black box with poor documentation.
 When we had a theory, we would test it by running small variations of models against each other to see if they match the black box output, which meant both understanding our own code in detail and having it be stable.

-We chose to work in python because prototyping was easy, (and not because it was the only thing I knew, probably).
+We chose to work in python because prototyping was easy, (which was nice since at the time it was the only language I knew with any depth).
 This turned out to work quite well.
 It’s fairly easy to write readable python, even though we produced unreadable python in almost equal measure.
 But this improved over time, and readability was key.
 We were aware that if we didn’t write readable code, we would just end up with another black box running alongside the existing one.
 “Look, the black boxes agree with each other!” is not a very inspiring result.
 We also had a fairly high turnover, and that loss of institutional knowledge led to more weight being put on preserving that knowledge with our code.
 We became archeologists not only of the (sometimes abondonware) systems we were validating, but of our own work.

 Anyways, here are some more of the things I learned.
 I’ll start with a finance-y one, and then some more software engineering-y ones